Buyer’s consultation

 Many New York City townhouses are located in Landmark Districts, where the Landmarks Preservation Commission (LPC) regulates modifications to preserve their historic character.
 Alterations affecting the public streetscape, such as changes to facades or windows, require LPC approval, which can extend project timelines and increase costs.
 However, these are protections that enhance long-term property value and ensure the human-scaled charm and ambiance of these neighborhoods endures for future generations.

-We specialize in helping professional investors with the acquisition and sale of properties, including development sites, mixed-use buildings, multifamily rentals, smaller office spaces, and retail assets.
-Our experience spans on- and off-market transactions, guided by extensive market knowledge.
+We specialize in assisting professional investors with the acquisition and sale of commercial assets, including development sites, mixed-use buildings, multifamily rentals, retail properties, and condominium units.
+Our expertise extends to facilitating 1031 exchanges, helping our clients grow their real estate portfolios, and build generational wealth.

-Focusing on value and potential, we analyze market trends, property conditions, and financial factors to help investors make informed decisions.
-While we don’t provide legal, architectural, or appraisal services, we collaborate with clients’ professionals and can refer trusted experts in zoning, legal, or design matters when needed.
-By focusing on the opportunities and challenges for each property, we guide clients in identifying and positioning assets to maximize their value.
-Whether you’re expanding your portfolio or selling an asset, we provide expert guidance and tailored strategies to help maximize value.
+By focusing on value and potential, we analyze market trends, property conditions, and financial factors to provide investors with the insights they need to make informed decisions.
+While we do not provide legal, architectural, or appraisal services, we collaborate closely with clients' professionals and can recommend trusted experts in zoning, legal, and design matters when needed.

 Buying a home in New York City is a multi-step journey that typically unfolds over the course of six months, though the timeline can vary based on market conditions and your personal circumstances.
 Helping people to navigate this process is the very essence of our work.
 Whether you're transitioning from selling a current home or coordinating the purchase with the end of a lease, there are many factors to keep in mind.
 Below is an overview of the key steps involved once you partner with Peter to begin the process.